DouweHorsthuis/A-Bellabeat-Case-Study-Google-Data-Analytics/README.md

 (2010)](http://www.communicationcache.com/uploads/1/0/8/8/10887248/how_positive_and_negative_feedback_motivate_goal_pursuit.pdf),
 they say that novices prefer and are more sensitive to positive feedback, where experts are more likely to look for negative feedback.
-However when dealing with costumers this might not be ideal.
+However when dealing with costumers negative feedback might not be ideal.

 ### Second recommendation